boobeh123/AstroAuction/README.md

 - Bug: Guest-users who attempted to create a listing received error 500
   - Fix: Dynamically render two forms, which determines if you are a guest or user
 - Removed a few font awesome icons from buttons
-- Add terms of use text content
+- Add terms of use & privacy policy text content
 - Styling to mobile/tablet viewports
 - I used the `:has()` CSS pseudo-class to conditionally style elements.
 I can apply styles to an element based on whether it contains a specific child element.
 For example:
   - `body:has(.auction-page)` means to 'apply styles to the `<body>` tag only when it contains an element with the class of `auction-page`.'